hrdasdominik/hue-entertainment-pykit/README.md

 discovery = Discovery()

-# returns dict[str, Bridge] where the key is name of the bridge and value is the Bridge model with all important info for connecting to Entertainment API
+# returns dict[str, Bridge] where the key is name of the clients and value is the Bridge model with all important info for connecting to Entertainment API
 bridges = discovery.discover_bridges()
 ```
 ### Streaming